Southwest Parks Hiking Adventure

 • All your transportation is included once you meet your guides on the first day.

-• All trail fees and permits are included.
+• All trail fees and permits are included, including Antelope Canyon permits.

 • NOT INCLUDED: Beverages, desserts, lunches, gratuities to your guides, gear for the Narrows hike, personal expenses, and travel to and from the destination.